seema2600/porfolio-simple-website/README.md

+# my portfolio website
+welcome to my portfolio website this project is a simple two-page site that includes homepage and contact page .it was created using html and basic css to provide a clean and straightfprward user experience.
 ## technologies uesd##

 This project is a simple two-page personal portfolio website created using HTML and basic CSS.
 It includes a clean homepage with a short introduction and a contact page with a basic form.
 The goal of this project is to practice fundamental web development concepts like page structure, linking pages, and applying simple styling.